yuhyunjeong/ToDo-list/README.md

 ### Spread Operator

 The JavaScript spread operator (...) allows us to quickly copy all or part of an existing array or object into another array or object

+## 🛠️ TroubleShooting

+### Objects are not valid as a react child

+- Cause : Passing an Object as a React Child
+- Solution : Rendering Object Properties